qlu-lab/QUAIL/README.md

 ## Introduction

 QUAIL (**qua**ntile **i**ntegral **l**inear model) is a quantile regression-based framework to estimate genetic effects on the variance of quantitative traits.
+QUAIL can be used in

-QUAIL constructs a quantile integral phenotype which aggregates information from all quantile levels, and only requires fitting two linear regressions per SNP in genome-wide analysis.
+* **Genome-wide vQTL analysis** - QUAIL constructs a quantile integral phenotype which aggregates information from all quantile levels, and only requires fitting two linear regressions per SNP in genome-wide analysis.
+* **Evaluate the vPGS performance** -

 ![QUAIL workflow](https://github.com/qlu-lab/QUAIL/blob/main/Fig/QUAIL_Workflow.png)